Sarvesh1814/Sarvesh1814/README.md

-- 👋 Hi, I’m Sarvesh Bagwe
+- 🙏 Namaste, I’m Sarvesh Bagwe
+- 📖 Master's of Information and Communication Technology with specialization in Machine Learning
+- 🎓 Dhirubhai Ambani Institute of Information and communication Technology (M.Tech 2022-2024)| Vishwakarma Government Engineering College (B.E 2018-2022)
-- 👀 I’m interested in Data Science and Machine Learning
+- 👀 Interested Domains:- Machine Learning, Deep Learning and Natural Language Processing
-- 🌱 I’m currently learning Data Analysis
+- 🌱 I’m currently exploring Machine Learning with Mathematical Foundations
 - 📫 How to reach me https://www.linkedin.com/in/sarvesh-bagwe-a482791a4

 <!---